 The dark side of using Duolingo to learn Russian

 It’s free.
 It’s fun.
 You’ll learn useful Russian vocabulary and grammar and pronunciation.
 You’ll be motivated every day again to at least do 5 minutes of learning.
 So why isn’t everyone doing this all the time to learn a new language?
 Well, the answer is simple.

 I’ve seen it with quite some people.
 They’re all into learning a language with Duolingo.
 But that’s it.
 They’re just doing 10 minutes of Duolingo every day.
 Nothing more.
 That’s something I want to warn you about in this Duolingo Russian review.

 Duolingo at times feels a bit too much like a fun and innovative game.
 And the reality of learning any difficult skill (especially learning Russian) is that you have to put in the time and effort.
 When you want to learn how to speak Russian, you’re going to have to practice speaking.
 Which is not something Duolingo can do for you.
 Yes, you can repeat all the phrases and words.
 But that’s hard.
 And you don’t get any points for that.
 If you take the gaming aspects a bit too literally you’ll end up completing Duolingo but not being able to have even simple conversations.
 Yes, you’ll recognize some words and can read Russian – but your conversational ability won’t be good.

 What to do instead of Duolingo Russian?

-Then al the new vocabulary words are explained.
-After that you’ll learn some of the grammar from the conversation.
+Then all the new vocabulary words are explained.
+After that, you’ll learn some of the grammar from the conversation.
 And in the end, some commonly used expressions are discussed.
-Throughout the lesson you’ll learn a lot about Russian culture and the people.
-And in the end the conversation is repeated so you can see what you’ve learned.
+Throughout the lesson, you’ll learn a lot about Russian culture and the people.
+And in the end, the conversation is repeated so you can see what you’ve learned.